BigBlueButton is an open source web conferencing system for on-line learning.

 Given the plan to offer services to the BigBlueButton community, the first challenge was to build the community and that meant focusing on improving BigBlueButton.
 In June 2008, Richard, Fred and Denis became the core developers and started the bigbluebutton-dev mailing list.
 After a summer of refactoring and reworking the code, they uploaded to Google Code the BigBlueButton code and invited others to participate.

-They announced the first version, BigBlueButton 0.32, and invited others to install and setup their own server.
+They release BigBlueButton 0.32 and invited others to install and setup their own server.

 “Looking back, about seventy-five percent of our effort went into building the software and community,” says Fred Dixon.
 “It was (and still is) a volunteer effort without end.
 We were constantly coding, documenting, testing and releasing updates to the project, then we would post updates to the mailing list and help others get their BigBlueButton servers going.
 The best part was when we got feedback very quickly on the parts that needed improvement.”

 The core developers created a demonstration web site at demo.bigbluebutton.org to enable anyone to try out the product.
 Interest in the project increased.

 In the summer of 2009, the core developers added desktop sharing and built-in VoIP (previously users had to setup dail-in numbers to the asterisk voice conference server).
 To make it easier to setup BigBlueButton, the developers created Ubuntu packages and a downloadable BigBlueButton VM.
 The mailing list now had over a hundred members and more were joining each week.

 One of the members was Jeremy Thomerson, an experienced open source software developer.
 Jeremy worked at Generic Conferencing, a company wanting to expand its voice conferencing into web conferencing.
 Jeremy wrote a proposal to add an application programming interface (API) to BigBlueButton for integration with 3rd party applications.
 The API was soon implemented and Generic Conferencing became the first external company to incorporate BigBlueButton within their product.
 Jeremy also became the first external developer to join the BigBlueButton core team.
 A short time later, Tiago Jacobs, a committer to the red5 project also joined the BigBlueButton core team.